xuyuji9000/information/README.md

 This repo is used to explore concept **informatioon**.

+- Q: What is information?

+  A: Information can be thought as the resolution of uncertainty[2].

+    > Information needs to be resolved in certain coding.

 - Q: What's the relationship between *information* and *data*?

   A1: Data is unit of information[1].